Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 - Train/buses between cities: $2

-There is an extensive transportation network throughout Sri Lanka and getting around the country is easy, and affordable.
+There is an extensive transportation network throughout Sri Lanka.
+Getting around the country is easy and affordable.

 It can also be uncomfortable and highly frustrating, especially if you’re trying to stick to a 3 week Sri Lanka itinerary.

-Note: Driving in Sri Lanka is not for sissys!
+Top tip: Driving in Sri Lanka is pretty hectic!
 The roads are hectic, narrow, windy, and busy with hordes of trucks and buses.
 The drivers go extremely fast, hooting most of the time.
 Keep this in mind when walking along the streets or driving long distances with a tuk-tuk or scooter.

 Train